jenkinsci/electricflow-plugin/README.md

 This pipeline step takes the following parameters:

--   Configuration: Specify the name of the CloudBees Flow configuration.
+-   Configuration: Specify the name of the CloudBees CD configuration.

--   Override Credential: Connect to CloudBees Flow as a User other than the one mentioned in the electricflow Plugin Connection Configuration
+-   Override Credential: Connect to CloudBees CD as a User other than the one mentioned in the electricflow Plugin Connection Configuration

 -   URL Path: Specify the URL Path for the REST API